How Hong Kong is positioning itself as Asia’s ecommerce logistics hub

 It is unsurprising that there is a growing need to invest in Hong Kong’s logistics infrastructure, due to its well-known status as an international logistics hub.
 After all, there has been a massive growth in shipment volumes and air cargo demand from intra-Asia markets such as China, India, Japan, Singapore and South Korea.
 Across Asia, DHL Express has seen a 56 percent increase in B2C throughput for the first three quarters of 2023 versus pre-pandemic levels in 2019.

 The growing demand across Asia has led the logistics firm to expand the CAH and enhance the region’s connectivity.
 The hub, which is by far the largest infrastructural investment by DHL Express with a total investment of €562 million, has almost 70 percent more handling capacity and 50 percent more warehouse space than before the expansion.
 At its peak capacity, it can handle six times more in terms of shipment volumes than when it first opened in 2004.

-Together with DHL Express’s other Asian hubs and gateways, the expanded CAH is expected to deliver a more efficient and interconnected regional logistics network.
+Together with the Asian hubs and gateways of DHL Express , the expanded CAH is expected to deliver a more efficient and interconnected regional logistics network.

 “The strategic location of the Hub in Hong Kong opens door to many opportunities for our customers in this region,” said Lee.
 “We are confident that the expanded CAH will foster interconnectivity and underpin Asia’s status as a powerhouse of global growth.”